 Analysis based on Generalizability Theory by using EduG software is able to show variant component of every facet that contributed to the difference of children's score.
-G coefficient worth 0.97 is interpreted as 94% of the factors contributed to the children's score variance, while 6% of the contributing factors found from the error resources are not identifiable.
-The variant component of nested rater variant component in person and item (r:pi) shows the highest value of variant component 42.2% from the overall total of variant component.
+G coefficient worth 0.86 is interpreted as 74% of the factors contributed to the children's score variance, while 26% of the contributing factors found from the error resources are not identifiable.
+Nested rater variant component in person and item contributed the highest percentage of the total variances, that is $(\sigma^2{r:pi} =$ 0.12208; 33.1%).
 This shows differences between raters in giving scores to the children.
-This is because raters had understood that the scoring based on rubrics and all raters have dissimilar consistency while giving scores for the evaluation of socio emotional development domain.
-The person variant component (p) shows the highest reading 33.0% from the overall total of variant component.
-This shows that these respondents have huge differences in abilities.
+This is because raters had understood that the scoring based on rubrics and all raters have dissimilar consistency while giving scores for the evaluation of physical development domain.
+This shows that dependability of children scores in the test is influenced by raters.
+The variant component among person and item, (pi) shows the highest value of variant component, ($\sigma^2{pi} = 0.12152$; 32.9% from the overall total variant component).
+This shows between significant differences children in responding to the tested items

-Based on optimization analysis, it is suggested to remain the 77 children, with absolute Coef_G phi (Φ) which maintained at 0.97, that is a high value and accepted.
-This absolute Coef_G phi (Φ) value is beyond the accepted conventional value; that is 0.8.
+Based on optimization analysis, it is suggested to remain the 77 children with absolute Coef_G phi (Φ) which maintained at 0.86, that is a high value and accepted.
+This absolute Coef_G phi (Φ) value is beyond the accepted conventional value: that is 0.8.
 The decision to choose the number of children which is the most suitable for the assessment is made by consideration of factors such as time, cost, logistics and other.
 This means that if the number of children which were assessed remains at 77 children, it is accepted and sufficient to cope with the constraint of time, cost, logistics and others.
-Therefore, in this study, the researcher suggests the number of children to be remained at 77 children and rater 2 persons in the performance based assessment in the socio-emotional development domain in order to obtained high absolute Coef_G phi (Φ) value or high reliability value which parallel with the research findings.
+Therefore, in this study, the researcher suggests the number of children to be remained at 77 children and rater 2 persons in the performance based assessment in the language development domain in order to obtained high absolute Coef G phi (Φ) value or high reliability value which parallel with the research findings.

 Based on G-facets analysis, a conclusion can be made that these items are consistent as performance assessment items used to evaluate children.
-So, these items should be retained and can be used as a test set for children performance-based assessment bank item in socio-emotional development domain.
+So, these items should be retained and can be used as a test set for children performance-based assessment bank item in physical development domain.